RSE-Sheffield/git-github-zero-to-hero/content/faq-glossary-links/01-faq.en.md

 ---

 Some of the commonly asked questions encountered whilst running this course are addressed below, grouped into the main topics.
-If your questions is not answered here please do not hesitate to ask the course leaders or helpers.
+If your question is not answered here please do not hesitate to ask the course leaders or helpers.

 ## Git